 Because the Mac app automatically syncs changes between collaborators as you make them, you don’t need to save every few minutes.
 Anyone else who opens the document while you’re working will get all the latest updates automatically.
 Plus, you’ll always know you’re seeing the most up-to-date version of a document when you open it.

-Creating a new version
+Creating a new update

-Contributors and Viewers
+Editors and Viewers

 As well as viewing and commenting on designs in the browser, developers can sign in and inspect documents, copy attributes and even download individual production-ready assets.
 All for free.
 Find out more about these features in our documentation.